 One of the principal backend design challenges was to stand up a server configuration that could withstand a formidable influx of traffic within a very limited window.
 Once the playoff pairings for the NHL playoffs are announced, there are only a few days before the first game.
 Once games begin, fans can no longer submit or alter their brackets.
 We needed to be sure that the millions of fans who wanted to participate could do so within those few days.
 We tested and fine-tuned rigorously to get this right.

 In addition, the Bracket Challenge experience required a complex, up-to-the-minute scoring engine that populated a real-time leaderboard showing the ranked status of every single bracket submitted.

 Finally, the whole system had to be engineered to dynamically respond to different phases of the Bracket Challenge.
 The interface and available functionality had to be responsive as the pre-playoff period gave way to the all-out sprint to complete brackets and then into scoring those brackets during the playoffs — all while making the whole experience feel familiar, fun, and consistent.

-We continued to collect user feedback and improve the user experience and performance of the Bracket Challenge platform each year.
-We’re excited to take on the next set of challenges as our creative partnership with the NHL pushes us to build even deeper and more meaningful engagement with fans.
+We continued to collect user feedback and improve the user experience and performance of the Bracket Challenge platform across multiple seasons.
+We were excited to take on each new set of challenges as our creative partnership with the NHL pushed us to build even deeper and more meaningful engagement with fans.